 Dental treatment may be complicated by some endocrine disorders.
 For example, people with hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more may develop tachycardia and excessive anxiety as well as thyroid storm if given epinephrine.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more may develop tachycardia and excessive anxiety as well as thyroid storm if given epinephrine.
 Insulin requirements may be reduced on elimination of oral infection in diabetics; insulin dose may require reduction when food intake is limited because of pain after oral surgery.
 In people with diabetes, hyperglycemia with resultant polyuria may lead to dehydration, resulting in decreased salivary flow (xerostomia Xerostomia Xerostomia is dry mouth caused by reduced or absent flow of saliva.
 This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis... read more ), which, along with elevated salivary glucose levels, contributes to caries.

-Patients receiving corticosteroids and those with adrenocortical insufficiency Overview of Adrenal Function The adrenal glands, located on the cephalad portion of each kidney (see figure Adrenal glands), consist of a Cortex Medulla The adrenal cortex and adrenal medulla each have separate endocrine... read more may require supplemental corticosteroids during major dental procedures.
+Patients receiving corticosteroids and those with adrenocortical insufficiency Overview of Adrenal Function The adrenal glands, located on the cephalad portion of each kidney (see figure ), consist of a Cortex Medulla The adrenal cortex and adrenal medulla each have separate endocrine functions.
+The... read more may require supplemental corticosteroids during major dental procedures.
 Patients with Cushing syndrome Cushing Syndrome Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
 Cushing disease is Cushing syndrome that results from... read more or who are taking corticosteroids may have alveolar bone loss, delayed wound healing, and increased capillary fragility.

 Patients with seizures Seizure Disorders A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
 A seizure typically causes altered... read more who require dental appliances should have nonremovable appliances that cannot be swallowed or aspirated.
 Patients unable to brush or floss effectively may use 0.12% chlorhexidine rinses in the morning and at bedtime.
 In many countries outside the US chlorhexidine is available at 0.2%.
 However, this higher strength has not been shown to be more effective for gingival health and may cause increased tooth staining.

-Patients with obstructive sleep apnea Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more who are unable to tolerate treatment with a continuous positive airway pressure (CPAP) or bilevel PAP (BiPAP) mask are sometimes treated with an intraoral device that expands the oropharynx.
+Patients with obstructive sleep apnea Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more who are unable to tolerate treatment with a continuous positive airway pressure (CPAP) or bilevel PAP (BiPAP) mask are sometimes treated with an intraoral device that expands the oropharynx.
 This treatment is not as effective as CPAP, but more patients tolerate using it.

 Certain drugs, such as corticosteroids, immunosuppressants, and antineoplastics, compromise healing and host defenses.
 When possible, dental procedures should not be done while these drugs are being given.